X

 • Never criticize a former employer, and don’t bring up salary or benefits in the first interview.

 • Be prepared to discuss your qualifications as well as anything negative.
-Talk with a career advisor for advice on addressing issues like a low GPA, few outside activities, no related work experience, lack of an obvious fit, or gaps in work history.
+Talk with a career coach for advice on addressing issues like a low GPA, few outside activities, no related work experience, lack of an obvious fit, or gaps in work history.

 • Conclude with confidence